Oman ICT Market Size and Share

 Oman ICT Market Analysis by Mordor Intelligence

-The Oman ICT market size was USD 6.42 billion in 2026 and is projected to expand to USD 9.75 billion in 2031, translating into an 8.73% CAGR over the forecast window.
+The Oman ICT market size is expected to increase from USD 5.96 billion in 2025 to USD 6.42 billion in 2026 and reach USD 9.75 billion by 2031, growing at a CAGR of 8.73% over 2026-2031.
 Robust public-sector digitization programs, sovereign-cloud mandates, and the emergence of a domestic semiconductor cluster are widening demand beyond legacy connectivity and driving premium spending on cloud, cybersecurity, and artificial intelligence.
 Momentum is strongest in segments that lower operating costs for ministries, shorten time-to-market for banks and retailers, and improve data-sovereignty compliance for multinational firms.
 Vendors that bundle professional services with cloud, analytics, and edge solutions are winning larger deals because enterprises are grappling with complex hybrid architectures.
 Competition is healthy but not fragmented; three mobile operators dominate access networks while a handful of sovereign-cloud providers control hyperscale computing capacity.

 Key Report Takeaways